Pandemic baking: Longer effects

 Some sources indicate that pandemic baking turned into a long-term higher interest in home baking.
 According to Food Innovation Quarterly, pandemic baking "revived the practice of baking homemade bread in France and Italy".
 According to Freedonia Group, "home baking activity remains more popular [in 2023] compared to 2019".

 According to Supermarket News, in the US there was "a lingering interest in the activity, which...is helping buoy retail sales of baking ingredients".
 The trade magazine in 2023 predicted ongoing increases in sales of home baking supplies through at least 2027 due to "more consumers taking up home baking as an activity in the longer term after initially baking more during the pandemic".
 In October 2023 it reported interest in sourdough baking classes had remained high.

 According to Markus Haberfellner of the Upper Austrian Haberfellner Mill, consumer demand for flour had returned to pre-pandemic levels, but "what has remained is that those people have seen how much effort goes into baking bread.
 So, they appreciate the professional group of bakers and are returning to them".

 According to the Utah Farm Bureau, interest in sourdough baking continued to increase after the end of the pandemic.
 The increased interest in sourdough baking during the pandemic led to innovation in specialized equipment for home bakers.
 Companies developed dedicated temperature control devices specifically for maintaining sourdough starters, addressing challenges that bakers had previously solved using improvised methods such as heating pads, warm ovens, or placement near appliances.

 According to Baking Business, after the sharp increase in sales of home baking supplies in 2020, there was a slight decline in 2021 but another increase in 2022.

 Some commercial bakeries, some of whom had previously considered home baking as a threat to their business, rolled out home baking kits to draw sales from people who remained interested in home baking after the pandemic had ended.
 Baking supply companies also rolled out new kits and recipes to encourage pandemic bakers to maintain the habit after the lockdowns ended.

+As remote workers returned to workplaces, baking became a weekend activity.
+Home cooking in general remained more common than prepandemic levels.